swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

   option” with several bits set in its `rawValue`, and option set `s` has a strict subset of those bits set in its raw value, `s.remove(e)` no longer returns `nil`.
 Instead, it returns `s.intersection(e)`.
-This change only affects `OptionSet`s, not `Set`s.
+This change only affects `OptionSet`, not `Set`.

 * The semantics of `someSet.insert(newMember)` method have been changed slightly, so that if `newMember` was already a member of `someSet`, it has no effect.
 This change in behavior is unnoticeable under most circumstances, but can be observed if equal `Element` instances can be distinguished.
 For example, when `Element` is a class, instances may be distinguished using the `===` operator.
 The new behavior matches that of `NSMutableSet.insert`, and is also likely to be more efficient.
 Users needing the old behavior can always use the new `replace` method, described below.
-This change only affects `Set`s, not `OptionSet`s.
+  In practice this change only affects `Set`, not `OptionSet`.

 * `someSet.insert(newMember)` now returns a (discardable) pair containing an indication of whether the insertion took place and the